OthmanElHammouchi/othmanelhammouchi.github.io/content/about.md

 author = "Othman El Hammouchi"
 +++

 Hello there!
 My name is Othman.
 I'm a mathematician, data scientist and quant developer living in Belgium.
-I love using models and data to generate insights and value for the digital age.
+I love using models and data to generate insights and value for our digital age.

 I have a lot of experience working with the ecosystem of statistical and machine learning packages available in R and Python.
 I also know how to use lower level languages such as C/C++ and Fortran to implement numerically intensive calculations from scratch and provide them with programmatic frontends in the aforementioned scripting languages and/or a GUI.
 This can be necessary in cases where the existence of legacy models, regulatory constraints or bespoke model requirements prevent the use of off-the-shelf components.